-You can also setup some small private servers for games such as Minecraft.
-A huge limitation with getting gaming servers going on the Pi is usually the lack of compatible code and/or not enough resources to guarantee good performance.
+You can also set up some small private servers for games such as Minecraft.
+A massive limitation with getting gaming servers going on the Pi is usually the lack of compatible code and not enough resources to guarantee excellent performance.

 These are just a few types of servers that you’re able to get running on the Pi.
-There is so many more that we will be slowly covering in the future.
-If you want to be kept up to date be sure to follow us on social or sign up to the mailing list.
+There is so much more that we will be slowly covering in the future.
+If you want to be kept up to date, then be sure to follow us on social or sign up to the mailing list.

 As I mentioned above, these are a just a few of the Raspberry Pi server projects that you’re able to do.
-You will find that the amount of projects that you’re able to do based around just a database is incredibly high in number.
+You will find that the number of projects that you’re able to do based on just a database is incredibly high in number.

 One thing a lot of people have trouble with the Pi is the Linux based operating systems.
-If you fall in this category then it might be worth checking out some of the getting started guides.
+If you fall into this category, then it might be worth checking out some of the getting started guides.
 They will help you learn a lot of the basics.